 - Meet the citizenship & security requirements to gain SV security clearance for this trade.

-- Applicants must be eligible for registration.
+- Applicants must be eligible for registration as a psychologist with the New Zealand Psychologists Board.

 - You must be medically fit for service.